Things to do in the city of Kraków (Cracow) with kids

 The Castle dragon – Smok Wawelski

 The symbol of Krakow is the Wawel dragon.
-In souvenir shops you will find a lot of different dragons, you can also buy children’s books there in English (and sometimes also in other languages) describing the legend of the Wawel dragon.
+In souvenir shops, you will find a lot of different dragons.
+You can also buy children’s books there in English (and sometimes in other languages) describing the legend of the Wawel dragon.

 A metal sculpture of a dragon (breathing real fire every few minutes!) can be found at the foot of the castle, on the banks of the Vistula (location on Google map).
-Visiting the dragon sculpture and taking a picture with it is worth leaving at the end of your visit to the Castle, especially if you are with children – the sculpture is located at the foot of the castle and children may not want to go back up.
+Visiting the dragon sculpture and taking a picture with it is worth leaving at the end of your visit to the Castle, especially if you are with little children – the sculpture is located at the foot of the castle, and children may not want to go back up;)

 The sculpture is located next to the legendary dragon’s den (in Polish: smocza jama).

-A cool attraction is a short route through the castle courtyard down to the dragon’s cave.
-The entrance is a small tower (look for signposts in Polish and English in the courtyard of the castle to the dragon’s lair).
+A cool attraction is a short route to the dragon’s cave through the castle courtyard.
+The entrance is a small tower (look for signposts in Polish and English in the castle courtyard to the dragon’s lair).
 You go down the stairs (it used to be a castle well) to a real cave.
-It’s quite dark there, a lot of nooks and crannies, a real dragon atmosphere!
+It’s pretty dark there, with many nooks, crannies, and an authentic dragon atmosphere!
 You exit at the back of the dragon sculpture.

 Entrance to the dragon’s lair route is payable (tickets can also be purchased at the vending machine before entering the route, where you can pay by card).

-Visiting the dragon’s den is possible only in the high season (it is closed in November – April).
+Visiting the dragon’s den is possible only in the high season (it is closed from November to April).

-The tour is not wheelchair or stroller accessible – the route is mostly narrow winding stairs (although there is no ban, if you have a small folding stroller, you can try it, although it will probably be tiring;).
+The tour is not wheelchair or stroller accessible – the route is mostly narrow with winding stairs (although there is no ban, if you have a small folding stroller, you can try it, although it will probably be tiring).

 Make your own famous traditional Kraków snack – obwarzanek

-Kraków has its food symbol – it is ‘obwarzanek‘ – a traditional Kraków snack (known since medieval times!).
+Kraków has its food symbol – obwarzanek‘ – a traditional Kraków snack (known since medieval times!).
 Something similar to a bagel or a pretzel.
-It’s a braided ring-shaped bread sprinkled with salt, poppy or sesame seeds.
+It’s a braided ring-shaped bread sprinkled with salt, poppy, or sesame seeds.

-- The show lasts 1 hour.
-It’s available in Polish or in English (shows in English will be listed after you click ‘Buy Ticket!’ and select the number of tickets).
-At the moment they mainly have workshops in Polish, although the instructor will try to help you as much as he can, show you how to make obwarzanki and the movie about the history of obwarzanek has English subtitles.
+• The show lasts 1 hour.
+It’s available in Polish or English (the time slots of shows in English will be listed after you click ‘Buy Ticket!’ and select the number of tickets).

 Photo source: Żywe Muzeum Obwarzanka